C20ALEX00/C20ALEX00/README.md

 - Avoid hidden coupling
 - Scale without collapsing into technical debt

-I work primarily with Django and Django REST Framework, applying service-layer patterns, structured validation, and production-oriented thinking.
+Primarily working with Django & DRF, I apply service-layer patterns, structured validation, and production-oriented thinking.

 ---

 ## 🏗 Production Experience — Brytspace

-At Brytspace, I contributed to a live backend used in production.

-My responsibilities included:
+At Brytspace, my responsibilities included:

 - Designing and maintaining REST APIs with Django & DRF
 - Refactoring tightly coupled views into a structured **Service Layer**
 - Moving business rules out of views into serializers and services
-- Writing unit and integration tests for services, serializers and views
+- Writing unit and integration tests for services, serializers, and views
-- Detecting and fixing performance issues (e.g. N+1 query problems)
+- Detecting and fixing performance issues (N+1 queries, heavy ORM operations)
-- Optimizing querysets using `select_related` and `prefetch_related`
+- Optimizing querysets using `select_related` & `prefetch_related`
 - Reviewing and structuring Pull Requests
 - Monitoring and debugging production errors with **Sentry**
-- Collaborating with frontend to deliver complete feature pipelines
+- Collaborating with frontend to deliver full end-to-end features

-I approach backend development as system design, not just feature implementation.
+I treat backend development as **system design**, not just feature implementation.

 ---

-## 🧠 How I Think About Backend Architecture
+## 🧠 How I Approach Backend Architecture

-When implementing a feature, I deliberately:
+When implementing a feature, I:

-1. Identify and isolate the business rule
+1. Identify and isolate business rules
-2. Decide where that rule belongs (model vs serializer vs service)
+2. Decide where that rule belongs (model, serializer, service)
 3. Ensure side effects are controlled and explicit
 4. Write or adapt tests before expanding complexity
 5. Evaluate performance and query behavior
 6. Refactor for clarity before merging

-I optimize for long-term maintainability over short-term speed.
+I optimize for **long-term maintainability** over short-term speed.

 ---